jakubiszon/json2src/README.md

 	// preparing an engine, this will compile the templates, partials and assign helpers const engine = await json2src({
+		// path to templates directory
-		templateRoot : 'path to your templates',
+		templateRoot : 'path/to/templates',

-		partialsRoot : 'path to your partials', // OPTIONAL helpers : { /* ... */ } // OPTIONAL - an object storing helper functions, the keys of the object will be used as helper names
+		// OPTIONAL - path to partials directory partialsRoot : 'path/to/partials',

+		// OPTIONAL - an object storing helper functions, the keys of the object will be used as helper names helpers : { /* ... */ }
 	});

 	// now we have an engine, we can run it any number of times await engine ({
-		data : {/* data passed to each template */}, // if somehow your templates needed no data this could as well be undefined outputRoot : 'path to your output folder', filePrefix : 'filename prefix for this run'
+		// data passed to each template
+		data : { ... },

+		// path to output directory
+		outputRoot : 'path/to/output',

+		// filename prefix or a function naming the files, explained below filePrefix : 'filename prefix for this run',

+		// OPTIONAL - a function taking full template name as param and returning boolean
+		// to decide if the given template should be included in this run
+		isTemplateIncludedCallback: function( templateKey ) { ... }
 	});

 })();

 ```
 The above example used `async/await`.
-Please note callbacks are not supported.
-If you need them you might need to wrap the objects with additional code.
+Callbacks are not supported.

 ## Input and output structure
 At the moment all input file names are expected to end with `.hbs`.